 To live in this world, it could be invaluable to have a companion who is trustworthy and dependable.
 They could be our co-pilot in handling life-tasks such as shopping, working and parenting.
-They are our best friend, practical support, and our next of kin.
-We may not have a strong spiritual connection; they make you feel calm and supported, rather than electrified.
-This companion is our life partner.
+They are our best friends, practical support, and our next of kin.
+You may not have an electrifying spiritual connection, but they make you feel calm and supported.
+This companion is your life partner.

-On the other hand, we crave an intense and soulful connection with someone who could meet us on multiple levels— emotionally, spiritually, sexually.
-These are the soulmates who ‘get us’ intuitively, and we never feel tired or bored of interactions with them.
-When we meet them, we feel exhilarated, instantly understood, and communication is effortless.
+On the other hand, you crave an intense and soulful connection with someone who could meet you on multiple levels— emotionally, spiritually, sexually.
+These are the soulmates who ‘get you’ intuitively, and you never feel tired or bored by interactions with them.
+When you meet them, you feel exhilarated, instantly understood, and communication is effortless.

-The theory of love in traditional psychology differentiate between companionate love and passionate love.
-Compassionate love involves feelings of mutual respect and trust, while passionate love involves intense feelings and ‘a state of intense longing for union’ (Elaine Hatfield).
-Typically, the former is what we have with a life-partner, whilst the later is what we feel in an infatuation with a soulmate.
+The theory of love in traditional psychology differentiates between companionate love and passionate love.
+Companionate love involves feelings of mutual respect and trust, while passionate love involves intense feelings and ‘a state of intense longing for union’ (Elaine Hatfield).
+Typically, the former is what we have with a life partner, whilst the latter is what we feel from an infatuation with a soulmate.

 Some intense people are lucky enough to have found a soulmate to be their life partner.
-But we could also spend our lives searching for soulmates— someone who is the ‘perfect match’ of us in all aspects, only to be disappointed every time.
+But we could also spend our lives searching for a soulmate— someone who is the ‘perfect match’ for us in all aspects — only to be disappointed every time.
 We may find that soulmates come and go, and are not meant to be there forever.
-As the saying goes, people come into our lives for a reason, a season or a lifetime.
+As the saying goes, people come into our lives for a reason, a season, or a lifetime.